SjorsScholten/ProgrammingParadigms/docs/paradigms_research.md

 ### Procedural Programming

-Procedural programming is a paradigm based on procedures. a procedure is a series of computational steps to be carried out.
+Procedural programming is a paradigm based on procedures.
+A procedure is a series of computational steps to be carried out.
 Procedural programming uses a linear or top-down approach.

 ![Example Procedural](https://miro.medium.com/max/760/1*0Wf_gVG07U_hLWRKZaGR9g.png)